Adam-Gralinski/widget-library/README.md

+# NOTE

+THIS IS NOT A LIBRARY THAT WILL BE PUBLISHED TO NPM.
+NOR SHOULD NOT BE USED IN REAL APPLICATIONS SINCE IT WON"T BE FURTHER DEVELOPED.

 # Widget Library

 A ~~lightweight~~, environment-agnostic library for managing dynamic widget initialization and lifecycle in both browser and Node.js environments.